University Outreach and Engagement Senior Fellow

-Dionicio (Dennis) Valdes teaches history at Michigan State University.
+Dionicio (Dennis) Valdes taught history at Michigan State University until retirement.
 He is the author of Barrios Nortenos: St. Paul and Midwestern Mexican Communities in the Twentieth Century and Al Norte: Agricultural Workers in the Great Lakes Region, 1917-1970.

 Dr. Valdes is one of the foremost historians of Chicano workers in the United States.
 Concentrating on the American Midwest, he has published extensively on issues of wage labor, land and exploitation.

 Israel Cuellar, JSRI's Director from 2001-2004, was considered a pioneer in the field of Hispanics and mental health.
 He received his Ph.D. in Community Psychology from the University of Texas in Austin, as well as a Master's in Clinical Psychology and a B.A. in Psychology at North Texas State University.
 Dr. Cuellar spent nearly twenty years in the practice of psychology in various capacities prior to his academic career, and he pioneered a culturally sensitive treatment unit for Hispanics at the San Antonio State Hospital.
 The foci of his research and publications included multicultural mental health diagnosis and treatment, acculturation and mental health, and health disparities in minority populations.
 Dr. Cuellar passed away in 2008.